Rules and Regulations

 Campaign materials must not bring DSU into disrepute.

-All Elections materials must be declared to the Deputy Returning Officer, in conjunction with the candidate budget.
+All Elections materials must be declared to the Deputy Returning Officer via the Voice team, in conjunction with the candidate budget.

 All manifestos will be presented in a uniform style (same font and size) on the DSU website and other visual platforms online.